janpfeifer/gonb/README.md

   * It is a special commands for *GoNB* that means "insert a `func main {...}` here".
     There are many other special commands, see `%help` for the complete list, or check out the [**tutorial**](examples/tutorial.ipynb).
+* Go error handling is verbose and annoying for things interactive as a notebook.
+Can we do something ?
+  * Yes!
+Error handling for small scripts in a notebook can get in the way at times.
+There are various solutions to this, one simple one is to use [this simple package ("must")](https://github.com/janpfeifer/must)

 # TODOs